Defining Your ICP (Ideal Customer Profile)

 Real-Time Detection and Monitoring

-Commercial real estate is a market where timing is critical.
-Rodz’s 350+ scrapers continuously monitor:
+Commercial real estate is a market where timing matters more than almost anything else.
+Rodz runs roughly 350 scrapers across 250+ sites to monitor:

-• Job boards: Mass hiring revealing a need for more space
+- Job boards: Mass hiring that reveals a growing need for space

 Each signal is delivered within 48 hours.
-In real estate, this window is even more critical: a company that announces a move receives dozens of proposals within days.
+In real estate, this window is especially tight: a company that announces a move gets dozens of proposals within days.
+According to Rodz, reply rates inside that 48-hour window run 4x cold-outbound levels.
+Miss it and you’re just another broker sending a cold email.

 Enrichment Tailored to Real Estate

-The Deep Search process enriches each signal with data specifically useful for real estate:
+The Deep Search process enriches each signal with data that’s directly useful for a real estate conversation:

 Commercial Approach